dfinity/motoko-dev-server/.github/CONTRIBUTING.md

 All contributions to DFINITY documentation and the developer community are respected and appreciated.
 Your participation is an important factor in the success of the Internet Computer.

-## Contents of this repository

-This repository contains source code for the canister interface description language—often referred to as Candid or IDL.
-Candid provides a common language for specifying the signature of a canister service and interacting with canisters running on the
-Internet Computer.

 ## Before you contribute

 Before contributing, please take a few minutes to review these contributor guidelines.